ra1028/VueFlux/README.md

 ```

 ### Bind
-By binding, the target object's value is updated to the latest value sent by the Signal.
+Binding makes target object's value be updated to the latest value sent by the Signal.
-Bindings are not updated after the target object is deinitialized.
+The binding is no longer valid after the target object is deinitialized.

 Closure binding.
 ```swift